 Studies have linked both positive and negative effects of coffee, but it is generally agreed that it is fine to drink in moderation and can even produce health benefits.

-Take a look at this blog for more information on how coffee impacts the whole of the human body.
+Keep reading for more information on how coffee affects the whole human body.

 Let’s start from the top.
 Coffee has been shown to significantly improve concentration levels, and it has even been linked to improving your memory.
 Over a lifetime, it has also been linked with reducing the overall risk of developing Alzheimer’s disease.
 This is just one of the health benefits of coffee.
 Remember, the feeling of alertness it gives us is short lived and will never replace the positive impact of having a good night’s sleep.
 Coffee has also been shown to increase levels of the hormone dopamine, which has been linked to reducing anxiety and increasing a sense of contentment.
 Conversely, drinking too much can cause an increased sense of restlessness.

 Twenty minutes after drinking a cup of coffee, adrenaline will be released into your bloodstream which will provoke a ‘fight or flight’ response.
 Your pupils are likely to dilate slightly and you may even find yourself experiencing improved vision.

 Positive Effects of Caffeine for Your Heart

 After drinking a cup of coffee, your blood pressure will raise slightly.
 This effect will be noticed more if you are not a coffee lover.
 A single cup actually causes your heart rate to slow down, but any more than this is likely to cause your heart rate to accelerate.
 Be wary of drinking too much if you have high blood pressure or any underlying heart issues.